trash/trash.github.io/_posts/wip2014-07-20-week-in-development-july-13.md

 So the context for this change is that I somehow had a fully functioning simulation working without any real way of telling or keeping track of time.

 What I mean by this is under the hood I have everything linked to my game loop.
 Certain actions and tasks, e.g. chopping down a tree, walking around, sleeping, take certain amounts of "ticks" on the game clock to be finished.
 Normally you tie these "ticks", a very low-level concept tied to a very fast clock (normal game speed is 20 ticks/second), to a higher level abstraction using more normalized time (hours, days, years, etc.).
-And I imagine that this is something most people probably work on pretty early in development.
+I imagine that this is something most people probably work on pretty early in development.
 But I decided to just kind of shirk that need for 2 months.

 So, yeah, it turns out it's really helpful and and much easier to say "hey sleeping takes 6 hours out of a citizen's day" instead of "hmm so chopping a tree is like 600 ticks so maybe sleeping should be something like 10,000 ticks...wait how long is a tick again?".

 ### Death

 Making the in game clock paved the way for the next development: death.
 I think I finally introduced the concept of citizens dying off from starvation last week or something.
 The thing was, it was really janky because I had no great way of gauging "when" a citizen should die because the whole fun-with-ticks bonanza in the code.
-After Tuesday, I can very definitively say in the world of Ripple, you die after 3 days of not eating.
+After Tuesday, I can definitively say, in the world of Ripple, you die after 3 days of not eating.

 This is good news of course.

 ### Idling

 Currently in the world of Ripple a lot of citizens spend a whole lot of time doing nothing.
 What this meant is that you'd just have these little people sitting on the screen not moving or doing anything most of the time.
-As a person who spends 10-20 hours a week staring at them doing nothing it became agonizing very quickly.
+As a person who spends 10-20 hours a week staring at them doing nothing, it became agonizing very quickly.

 So I thought, "Well real people don't just stand there like mindless automatons when they're bored/not doing anything".
 So I made them run around mindlessly.
 All around, all the time.
-It's actually just as mindless but mildly more entertaining to watch.
+It's actually just as mindless, possibly even less realistic, but mildly more entertaining to watch.

 Obviously I have long term solutions in mind for solving this whole "idling epidemic" but those solutions involve making citizens always have jobs/hobbies/relationships to be spending time on and that requires a lot of work.